OutSystems/docs-product/src/ref/apis/javascript/modules/feedbackmessage.md

 <tr>
 <td>[showFeedbackMessage](feedbackmessage.md#showfeedbackmessage)</td>
 <td>
-Shows a FeedbackMessage with the specified message, style, auto-closing behavior and HTML encoding options.
+Shows a FeedbackMessage with a specified message.
+You can enable HTML encoding, add CSS classes, and set the behavior on click.
 </td>
 </tr>
 </tbody>